BU-CLOUD-S20/Infrastructure-as-Code-Building-a-Universal-Namespace/README.md

 ## 4. Solution Concept
 Global Architectural Structure Of the Project:

-* Upspin:
+* Upspin: commercial web services provided in a safe, secure and sharable way
-    + Key server: setting up Upspin key server which all users are connected to
+  - Key server: centralized key server which all users are connected to

-    + Directory server: a hierarchical tree of names pointing to user data
+  - Directory server: a hierarchical tree of names pointing to user data

-    + Store server: data storage (possibly encrypted)
+  - Store server: data storage (possibly encrypted)

-* Ansible: Automation tool for infrastructure deployment
+* Ansible: automation tool for infrastructure deployment
+  - Task: the application of a module to process a unit of work
+  - Play: ordered set of tasks to execute against host selections from your inventory
+  - Playbook: a file that contains plays

 * UI: A simplified workflow presentation facing users